Northern Arizona: Geography

+The land of northern Arizona was once covered by shallow seas.
 The region features several mountain ranges, including the state's highest, the San Francisco Peaks.
 It also contains most of the state's natural lakes.
 In the east lies the White Mountain range.
 The Grand Canyon is in the west.
 The central portion of northern Arizona has the Painted Desert.

 The area is known for its rugged landscape and variety of environment.
 Northern Arizona is home to millions of acres of ponderosa pine, aspen, and mixed-conifer forests, including the largest ponderosa pine forest in North America.
 Attractions in addition to the Grand Canyon include Monument Valley, Canyon de Chelly, the Painted Desert, and Meteor Crater.
 The major highway is Interstate 40 (roughly following the historic Route 66) which connects the larger cities of this region.
 Northern Arizona also goes by the name Alta Arizona, which means "Upper Arizona" in Spanish.
 Northern Arizona has a large Mormon population, with a temple in Snowflake.

 Northern Arizona consists of five different counties: